Downs, Illinois: Demographics

 As of 2010 the population was 1005.
 The racial and ethnic make-up of the population is 94.6% Non-Hispanic white, 1.7% African American, 0.2% Native American, 0.7% Asian, 2.2% two or more races and 0.9% Hispanic or Latino.

-School
+Schools

-Most children in Downs attend the Tri-Valley schools which are part of District #3, offices located on Washington Street.
-The Tri-Valley schools are small, and the elementary, middle and high school are all located next to one another.
+Most children in Downs attend the Tri-Valley schools, which are part of District #3, offices located along Washington Street.
+The Tri-Valley schools are smaller than most in the surrounding area, with the elementary, middle, and high schools all located next to each other.
 All three schools have been recognized as National Blue Ribbon Schools by the U.S. Department of Education.
-At one time all classes were held in one building, which now is rundown.
-The football team won 2A state final in 2015.
+In the past, all classes were held in one building, which is now run-down.
+The school's football team, the Tri-Valley Vikings, won the 2A state final in 2015.